umbraco/UmbracoDocs/14/umbraco-commerce/reference/taxes/fixed-tax-rates.md

 # Fixed Tax Rates

-Fixed rate taxes allows you to define a single fixed tax rate that will be applied for all products of the same type shipped to the same country.
-This is a simple option that is useful for countries that have a fixed tax rate (the norm in EU countries).
+Fixed-rate taxes allow you to dynamically calculate the tax obligations of an order by using third-party calculation platforms.
+This complex option is useful for countries with different tax rates for different product types or regions within the country (the norm in the US).

 When using fixed-rate taxes, taxes will be calculated for each price object in the order.